manansaini/sandbox/QA/Linux.md

 Linux Interview Questions

+### What is BASH?

+BASH is short for Bourne Again SHell.
+It was written by Steve Bourne as a replacement to the original Bourne Shell (represented by /bin/sh).
+It combines all the features from the original version of Bourne Shell, plus additional functions to make it easier and more convenient to use.
+It has since been adapted as the default shell for most systems running Linux.

+### What is Linux Kernel?

+The Linux Kernel is a low-level systems software whose main role is to manage hardware resources for the user.
+It is also used to provide an interface for user-level interaction.

+### What is the basic difference between BASH and DOS?

+The key differences between the BASH and DOS console lies in 3 areas:

+    – BASH commands are case sensitive while DOS commands are not;
+    – under BASH, / character is a directory separator and acts as an escape character.
+Under DOS, / serves as a command argument delimiter and is the directory separator
+    – DOS follows a convention in naming files, which is 8 character file name followed by a dot and 3 character for the extension.
+BASH follows no such convention.

+### What is a swap space?

+A swap space is a certain amount of space used by Linux to temporarily hold some programs that are running concurrently.
+This happens when RAM does not have enough memory to hold all programs that are executing.

 ### Explain the boot process of Linux System in details?

 The following are the 6 high level stages of a typical Linux boot process: